Alumni Stories

 As a child, Kirsi Seppäläinen would only raise her hand at school if she was 100 % sure she knew the right answer.
 Nowadays, she often finds herself thrown into unfamiliar situations, but she deals with them very differently.

-Seppäläinen credits her varied career at the forest company Stora Enso for boosting her confidence and teaching her that new challenges, even if they appear daunting, are often surmountable.
+Seppäläinen credits her varied career at Stora Enso, a maker of paper, packaging, and wood products, for boosting her confidence and teaching her that new challenges, even if they appear daunting, are often surmountable.

 “At work, I’m often the one who gets thrown into seemingly impossible situations because I always find a way – and the right people – to solve the problem,” she says.